gvermag22/python-automation-scripts/README.md

 pip3 install selenium #install selenium brew install dos2unix #install dos2unix
 ```
-- Download VS code IDE application.
+- Download VS code IDE application https://code.visualstudio.com/download.
 It's really easy to manage and run the scripts with it on desktop.
-- MAKE SURE you disable screen/laptop sleep/off or such energy saving features because the scripts will run for long time without user input.
+- MAKE SURE you disable screen/laptop sleep/off or such energy saving features https://support.apple.com/en-me/guide/mac-help/mchlp1168/mac#:~:text=To%20open%20the%20pane%2C%20choose,may%20need%20to%20scroll%20down.)&text=Prevent%20your%20Mac%20from%20going,when%20its%20display%20is%20off.&text=Even%20in%20sleep%20mode%2C%20wake,shared%20printers%20or%20Music%20playlists. because the scripts will run for long time without user input.
-- Create a folder where you will store all the input and code files for this application.
+- Create a folder in VS Code Navigation pane where you will store all the input and code files for this application.
-- copy python and awk scripts from repository into this directory
+- copy python scripts from repository and supporting files into this directory
+- open a terminal window

 ## convertcontacts.py